virtualcitySYSTEMS/map-ui/documentation/HELP.md

 ```

 Whenever either a `helpText` prop is provided or the `#help` slot is implemented, a help icon (?) appears in the header of VcsFormSection.
-If you make use of the `titleActions` prop, the help action will always be the first action displayed.
+If you make use of the `headerActions` prop, the help action will always be the first action displayed.

 > Notice, that `#help` slot takes precedence over the `helpText` prop!